How to Preserve Bar Coasters | Another Coaster Friday

 Step 1: Preserving Bar Coasters was Greg’s Idea

-We had these coasters from our honeymoon.
+We had these paper drink coasters from our honeymoon.
 Greg has saved them all these years.
 It was actually his idea to preserve them.
 They are just regular cardboard bar coasters.

 Paper bar coasters to preserve